Updated March 2026

 2. Offer in Compromise

-You will provide the IRS with an offer for a portion of your own.
-The IRS will examine your situation, including whether or not you can pay your income and expenses and any equity in your assets.
+This program allows you to pay less than you owe, but it comes with strict terms and a very low approval rate (21% of OICs were approved in 2024).
+You will provide the IRS with an offer to pay part of what you owe.
+The IRS will examine your situation, including your income and expenses, and any equity in your assets.
 If the agency finds that your offer is reasonable and is what they can expect to collect from you, they will likely approve it.

 To be eligible for an offer in compromise, you also must meet these criteria: